manuel-di-iorio/unique-engine/docs/versioned_docs/version-0.2.0/creating-and-using-meshes.md

 ## 🛠️ Creating Custom Geometry

-If you want full control, create a `UeBufferGeometry` with a custom `UeVertexFormat`.
+If you want full control, create a `UeGeometry` with a custom `UeVertexFormat`.
 In this example, we are going to create a triangle geometry:

 **Step 1: Define Vertex Format (optional)**
 ```js